devplayer0/fyp/report.md

 ```

 Generates a heatmap from the simulation's traces and cycle count. `heatmap_pdf`
-uses `wkhtmltopdf` to render the HTML document for use with Submitty.
+uses `wkhtmltopdf` to render the HTML document to a PDF for use with Submitty.

 #### `trace_eval_hw` / `hw_traces` / `hw_count`